-Net sales increased 10.9% to \$3.20 billion in fiscal 2018 from \$2.89 billion in fiscal 2017.
-Average daily sales (ADS), including acquisitions, increased 10.5% in fiscal 2018, as compared to fiscal 2017.
-Even as our operating expenses increased due to the acquisitions of DECO Tool Supply in our fourth quarter of fiscal 2017 and AIS in our third quarter of fiscal 2018, our operating expenses as a percentage of sales decreased to 30.4% of net sales for fiscal 2017, with productivity and leverage contributing to this favorable outcome.
-Operating income in fiscal 2018 was \$420.6 million, representing an increase of 11.0% from operating income of \$379.0 million in fiscal 2017.
-For fiscal 2018, the company achieved diluted earnings per share of \$5.80 versus \$4.05 in fiscal 2017.
+Net sales increased 5.0% to \$3.36 billion in fiscal 2019 from \$3.20 billion in fiscal 2018.
+Average daily sales (ADS), including acquisitions, increased 5.8% in fiscal 2019, as compared to fiscal 2018.
+Our operating expenses, which included \$6.7 million of severance and separation benefits charges, increased as a percentage of sales to 30.7% of net sales for fiscal 2019, compared to 30.4% of net sales for fiscal 2018.
+Operating income in fiscal 2019 was \$400.0 million, representing a decrease of 4.9% from operating income of \$420.6 million in fiscal 2018.
+For fiscal 2019, the company achieved diluted earnings per share of \$5.20 versus \$5.80 in fiscal 2018.

-Fiscal 2018 Compensation Highlights
+Fiscal 2019 Compensation Highlights

-Consistent with our pay-for-performance compensation philosophy, the Compensation Committee of our Board (referred to in this discussion as the Committee) took the following key actions with respect to NEO compensation for fiscal 2018:
+Consistent with our pay-for-performance compensation philosophy, the Compensation Committee of our Board (referred to in this discussion as the Committee) took the following key actions with respect to NEO compensation for fiscal 2019:

-- Bonus Payouts Above Target.
-Based on company performance against target performance goals and achievement levels of each NEO's individual goals and objectives (G&Os) under our performance bonus plan, and the Committee's determination of the appropriate individual performance multiplier, payouts under our performance bonus plan were 113.3% of target for Mr. Gershwind, 107.1% for Messrs.
-Jilla, Jones and Armstrong, and 117.8% of target for Mr. Baruch. - CEO Total Cash Compensation Approximated Market 75th Percentile; Other NEOs At or Below Market Median.
-Total actual cash compensation for Mr. Gershwind approximated the 75th percentile of the competitive market data developed by our independent compensation consultant.
-Messrs.
-Jilla's, Jones' and Baruch's total cash compensation approximated the 50th percentile of the competitive market data, and Mr. Armstrong's total cash compensation approximated the 25th percentile of the competitive market data. - CEO Total Direct Compensation ("TDC") Below Market 25th Percentile; Other NEOs Generally At or Below Market Median.
+- Bonus Payouts Below Target.
+Based on company performance against target performance goals and achievement levels of each NEO's individual goals and objectives (G&Os) under our performance bonus plan, and the Committee's determination of the appropriate individual performance multiplier, payouts under our performance bonus plan were 39.0% of target for Mr. Gershwind, 32.8% for Mr. Jilla, and between 37.7% and 49.8% for Messrs.
+Jones, Armstrong and Baruch. - CEO Total Cash Compensation Below Market 25th Percentile; All Other NEOs At or Below Market 25th Percentile.
+Total actual cash compensation for Mr. Gershwind was below the 25th percentile of the competitive market data developed by our independent compensation consultant.
+Mr. Jones' total cash compensation approximated the 25th percentile of the competitive market data, and Messrs.
+Jilla's, Armstrong's and Baruch's total cash compensation was below the 25th percentile of the competitive market data. - CEO Total Direct Compensation (TDC) Below Market 25th Percentile; All Other NEOs At or Below Market Median, with Two NEOs at 25th Percentile.
 We calculate TDC as the sum of fiscal year end base salary, actual annual performance bonuses and long-term equity awards (and in the case of Mr. Jilla, we also annualize his special new hire grant of restricted shares made in fiscal 2015 over its five-year vesting period, which is consistent with the market data methodology).
-For fiscal 2018, Mr. Gershwind's TDC was 7.8% below the 25th percentile of the competitive market data; Mr. Jilla's TDC approximated the 50th percentile; Mr. Jones' TDC was between the median and 75th percentile; Mr. Armstrong's TDC approximated the 25th percentile; and Mr. Baruch's TDC approximated the 50th percentile of the competitive market data.
+For fiscal 2019, Mr. Gershwind's TDC was 23.0% below the 25th percentile of the competitive market data; Mr. Jilla's and Mr. Armstrong's TDC approximated the 25th percentile; Mr. Jones' TDC approximated the median; and Mr. Baruch's TDC was between the 25th and 50th percentiles of the competitive market data.

-The table below illustrates how our compensation is aligned with our performance by showing the total cash compensation and total direct compensation for each of our NEOs in fiscal 2018 and the competitive positioning of our NEOs' total cash compensation and total direct compensation against the competitive market data:
+The table below illustrates how our compensation is aligned with our performance by showing the total cash compensation and total direct compensation for each of our NEOs in fiscal 2019 against the competitive market data: